LJSkinner/Constituency-Check-CLI/README.md

 In non legal speak, be sensible with this util.
 Please don't spam or overload their site with requests.
 I am not responsible for anything you do with this that is unethical.

-If the authors over at Electoral Calculus have any concerns about the use or distribution of this software, please contact the project owner Luke Skinner at hyperconix@pm.me.
+If the authors over at Electoral Calculus have any concerns about the use or distribution of this software, please contact the project owner Luke Skinner at ljs.work@pm.me.

 ## License